Probing The Neutrino Sector via A Statistical Approach: Monte-Carlo Simulation

-where $U_{\rm L,R}$ are 2D rotation matrices represented by its own mixing angle.
-Here four elements in $Y$ are all randomly generated from flux parameter using eq.~\eqref{eq:flux_a}.
+where $U_{\rm L,R}$ are rotation matrices expressed by its own mixing angle and $D$ is the diagonal matrix with positive eigenvalues.
+Here elements in $Y$ are all randomly generated from flux parameter using Eq.~\eqref{eq:flux_a} with some chosen $k$ (or equivalently $s$).

-Figure~\ref{fig:2d_mc} gives histograms of decomposition angles and eigenvalues for real two-by-two matrix.
-Here the input is the randomly generated real matrix and output is mixing angles and eigenvalues.
+In simplest 2D scenario, there is only one angle in left or right rotation matrix.
+We gather them to investigate their distributions.
+Figure~\ref{fig:2d_mc} contains histograms of decomposition angles and eigenvalues for real two-by-two matrix.
+Here the input is the randomly generated real matrix $Y$ and output is mixing angles $\theta$ and eigenvalues $m$.
 The plateau in part (A.2) and the valley in (B.2) is due to the fact that we are counting two eigenvalues together.
-Every couple of eigenvalues are not totally independent for they are decomposed from a single mother matrix.
+Every couple of eigenvalues are not totally independent for they are decomposed from a mother matrix.
 There is a spike in part (B.1) of figure~\ref{fig:2d_mc}.
 This is expected as $y_{ij}$ is localized at value $1$ for $k>1$, which leads to a matrix with four elements approximately the same value and decomposition angle close to $\pi/4$.
-Despite the rather complicated shape in the middle, the behaviors at the origin are quite different between A and B. The divergent powers for angle and eigenvalue are both smaller than 1 in case A and they are both larger than 1 (no divergent behavior at origin) in case B. This gives us a hint for the reserve situation.
-It is reasonable to believe that when we consider angles and eigenvalues are independently sampled from their own statistical distribution.
-The divergent powers of them should synchronize at both sides of one,

-Following this assumption, the simplest relation between them is the linear relation used in the main text eq.~\eqref{eq:linear_k}.